deepshikharai/DevOpsHandson/DevOpsNotes/cka.md

 **nodeaffinity and taints&toleration**

 using nodeaffinity we cannot gurantee that other pods who do not have any affinity define will not land up on our node ex if i have lbel my node as blue and i have two pods in one i have nodeaffiniy set as blue and there is another pod on which i have defined no node affinity in this case the pod with blue node affinity will land on my node but the pod with no node affinity may also land on my node.\
-Similary when i define taint my pod with the toleration to that taint may be placed on the node where i have the taint or it may get placed on different node where there is not taint .
+Similary when i define taint my pod with the toleration to that taint may be placed on the node where i have the taint or it may get placed on different node where there is not taint.

+## **DaemonSets**

+daemonset make sure one copy of your pod is deployed on each node. example for monitoring.

 ## **Kubeclt commands for quick help**
 ____